Ugochukwu111/Dilux/strategy.md

 ## 7. Legal & Compliance
   Build Trust.
 Address the risk openly (but professionally).
   Message: Fully Compliant.
 Due Diligence is Our Foundation.
 (Mention registration details, legal partnerships, and include a transparent disclaimer about risk, confirming legitimacy).
+  (Call to action btn to the certificate page)

  ## 8.Client Testimonials
   Social Proof.
 Let others vouch for the returns and service.